trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Monopolists lie to protect themselves.

-Google has a monopoly on search engine traffic (that's why the word "to google" exists) and is monetizing that really well.
+Google has a monopoly on search engine traffic (that's why the word "to google" exists) and is monetizing that  well.
 But it's  framing itself as "just another tech company" to avoid attention.

 ### Competitive Lies

 Non-monopolists say the opposite.
-They are exceptional, in a "league of their own".
+They are exceptional, in a "league of their".
 They bend the market definition they play in, to look as if they are dominating it, even if they don't dominate the real market at all and only make up a very small fraction of it.

-> Starting a new South Indian restaurant is a really hard way to make money.
+> Starting a new South Indian restaurant is a  hard way to make money.
 If you lose sight if competitive reality and focus on trivial differentiating factors — maybe you think your naan is superior because of your great-grandmothers recipe — your business is unlikely to survive.

 Monopolies frame their markets as unions of several large markets.
 Non-monopolists as intersections of small markets.